hepplerj/jasonheppler.org/source/about.md

 To keep updated on my work, follow my [research](/research/), follow me on [Twitter](http://twitter.com/jaheppler) or [Github](http://github.com/hepplerj), or subscribe to [RSS](https://jasonheppler.org/feed.xml) or [JSON](https://jasonheppler.org/feed.json).

 Feel free to email me at `jason@jasonheppler.org`.
 If it's a sensitive email, you can [grab my public key](https://jasonheppler.org/jasonheppler.asc) for that address.
 I'm also `jaheppler` on Keybase.

+I use Google Analytics, including [Demographics and Interest Reports](https://support.google.com/analytics/answer/2799357?hl=en) and [Platform](https://support.google.com/platformspolicy).
+So if you’re sensitive about that kinda thing, consider using Google's [opt-out extension](https://tools.google.com/dlpage/gaoptout) or a private browser.